 Ms. Halimic was a finalist and an award winner in such competitions as the Liederkranz Competition, Metropolitan Opera National Council Auditions, Palm Beach Opera Competition, Belvedere Competition, Irene Dalis Competition, Queens Opera Competition, Bel Canto Competition, Indiana University Travel Grant Competition, among others.
-She was one of the youngest two-term stipend recipients from the Tuesday Musical Club.

-Since 2006, Jasmina Halimic has been student of the world renowned voice teacher Trish McCaffrey.
-She trained extensively in the bel-canto tradition under noted masters Virginia Zeani and Ubaldo Gardini.
 Ms. Halimic completed her graduate studies at Indiana University where she participated in master classes with Nico Castel, Carol Vaness, Regina Resnik and Sherrill Milnes.

 She received her bachelor's degree in music and Italian language from Duquesne University in Pittsburgh.